History of United Airlines: Strike of 1985

 On May 17, 1985, United's pilots went on a 29-day strike, claiming that CEO Richard Ferris was trying to "break the unions."
 The pilots used management's proposed "B-scale" pilot pay rates as proof.
 American Airlines already had a non-merging B-scale for its pilots.
 Ferris insisted United had to have pilot costs no higher than American's, so he offered United pilots a "word-for-word" contract to match American's, or the same bottom-line numbers.
 The United ALPA-MEC rejected that offer.
 The only choice left, to achieve parity with American's pilot costs, was to begin a B-scale for United's new-hire pilots.

 Ferris wanted that B-scale to merge in the captain's ranks, which was more generous than American's B-scale, which never merged at all.
 However, the ALPA MEC insisted they merge in the new pilot's sixth-year with the airline.
 In the final hours before the strike, nearly all issues had been resolved, except for the time length of the B-scale.
 It appeared that would be resolved too as negotiations continued.
 ALPA negotiators delivered a new counter-proposal at 12:20 am in an effort to avoid the strike.
 However, MEC Chairman Roger Hall, who was hosting a national teleconference from the Odeum (a convention center in the Chicago suburbs) with F. Lee Bailey, declared the strike was on at 12:01 am on May 17, without further consulting the negotiators, some of whom believed they could find agreement on all contract terms if the negotiations were allowed to continue.
 Moments before the ALPA announced strike deadline, they began a "countdown of the final 30 seconds from Chicago" (the Odeum teleconference).
 Doing that made it impossible to extend the strike deadline so that the final issues could be resolved without a strike.

 In February 1987, Ferris changed United's parent company's name from UAL Corporation to Allegis, but the name change was short-lived.
 Following Ferris' termination by the board, Allegis divested its non-airline properties in 1987 and reverted to the UAL Corp. name in May 1988.

 Record-setting flight

 In 1988, United flew a two-stop around-the-world flight to raise money for the Friendship Foundation using a Boeing 747SP-21 purchased from Pan American World Airways.
-The flight made a very short-lived record for the fastest flight around the globe; within a month, a Gulfstream IV business jet had broken Friendship One's record.
+The flight made a short-lived record for the fastest flight around the globe; within a month, a Gulfstream IV business jet had broken Friendship One's record.